 Grants are sums of money awarded, by the government or other organisations, for a specific project or purpose.
 Generally the amount is not repayable.
-If your business is in the Solihull area we, at The Hughes Partnership Accountants and Business Advisors Limited, can help you find an appropriate source of grant funds and help you with your business plans.
+If your business is in the Coventry area we, at The Hughes Partnership Accountants and Business Advisors Limited, can help you find an appropriate source of grant funds and help you with your business plans.

 Ensuring adequate finance is a fact of life if you run a business.
 Whether you are looking to expand, undertake a specific project or simply fund your day to day purchases, finance is essential.